Azure/aks-engine/docs/design/proposed-template-refactor.md

 # Acs-engine

-The Azure Container Service Engine (aks-engine) is a command line tool that generates ARM (Azure Resource Manager) templates in order for one to deploy container-based clusters (like Kubernetes , DCOS, Openshift, Docker swarm) on the Azure platform.
+The Azure Kubernetes Engine (aks-engine) is a command line tool that generates ARM (Azure Resource Manager) templates in order for one to deploy container-based clusters (like Kubernetes , DCOS, Openshift, Docker swarm) on the Azure platform.

 This design document provides a brief and high-level overview of what aks-engine does internally to achieve deployment of containerized clusters.
 The scope of this document will be limited to the execution of aks-engine when creating Kubernetes clusters.